Clashes erupt at Jerusalem holy site, 59 Palestinians hurt

 “Police were forced to enter the grounds to disperse the crowd and remove the stones and rocks, in order to prevent further violence,” it tweeted.

+The police said they waited until prayers were over and the crowds started to disperse.
+In a statement, it said crowds started hurling rocks in the direction of the Western Wall, a nearby Jewish holy site, forcing them to act.
+They said they did not enter the mosque itself.

+Palestinians view any large deployment of police at Al-Aqsa as a major provocation.

 The mosque is the third holiest site in Islam.
 It is built on a hilltop that is the most sacred site for Jews, who refer to it as the Temple Mount.
-It has been a major flashpoint for Israeli-Palestinian violence for decades.
+It has been a major flashpoint for Israeli-Palestinian violence for decades and was the epicenter of the 2000-2005 Palestinian intifada, or uprising.

 Tensions have soared in recent weeks following a series of attacks by Palestinians that killed 14 people inside Israel.
-Israel has carried out a wave of arrests and military operations in the occupied West Bank, setting off clashes in which several Palestinians have been killed.
+Israel has carried out a wave of arrests and military operations across the occupied West Bank, setting off clashes with Palestinians.

+The Palestinian Health Ministry said a 17-year-old died early Friday from wounds suffered during clashes with Israeli forces in the West Bank city of Jenin the day before.

+At least 25 Palestinians have been killed in the recent wave of violence, many of whom had carried out attacks or were involved in the clashes, but also an unarmed woman and a lawyer who appears to have been killed by mistake.

 Tens of thousands of Palestinians were expected to gather at Al-Aqsa for Friday prayers.